Benign Prostatic Hyperplasia (BPH): Symptoms, Causes & Treatment Guide

 Bladder damage

-Not getting the right treatment for BPH at right time will increase your risk of experiencing these complications.
+Not getting the right treatment for BPH at the right time will increase your risk of experiencing these complications.

 Medications for an enlarged prostate: